 Deckbuilding and Importing

 Another big difference is deckbuilding.
-You only have one way to build your deck on the app, and it’s in the form of a card list rather than having a visual view of the deck.
+You only have one way to import and build your deck on the app, and it's in the form of a card list rather than having a visual view of the deck.
 Some people may be discouraged or have issues with this, especially if you like drafting.
 But other than that, switching between deck and sideboard is pretty intuitive.
 If you want to share your deck, you can copy and save it with the little icons on the bottom right with the big “Collection” button.

 Technical Differences and Important Notes

 There are a few other differences you need to be aware of and some things you need to know for the mobile version.
 Let’s go over them: